 Day Four summary & BSBI President's New Year Plant Hunt here.

-During the 2016 New Year Plant Hunt, 653 species were recorded in bloom between 1st and 4th January.
+During the 2016 New Year Plant Hunt, more than 600 species were recorded in bloom between 1st and 4th January.
 865 botanists took part from 108 vice-counties across Britain and Ireland; between them, they submitted 9,265 records.